Samsung kicks off CES 2019 with gigantic, modular MicroLED TVs

 It’s an unwritten rule that forthcoming flagship televisions, regardless of their size or resolution, make their debuts at the Consumer Electronics Show.
 This evening, it was Samsung’s turn to show off its newest wares at an event preceding the CES 2019 festivities this week.
 And it didn’t disappoint.

 Easily the most impressive was the Korean company’s two MicroLED displays, dubbed “The Wall” and “The Window,” respectively.
-(Samsung technically debuted The Wall in January last year, but this is an improved version.)
+(Samsung debuted a 75-inch version The Wall in January last year, but these are all-new models.)
 Their gargantuan size is novel in and of itself — The Wall measures 219 inches diagonally.
 But what really makes the two displays special is their ability to reconfigured to any resolution, aspect ratio, size, or shape — whether that’s 1080p 16:9, 21:9 (for widescreen film), or something a little less conventional, like 32:0 or 1:1.

 Therein lies the beauty of MicroLED, an underlying display panel technology that combines millions of inorganic red, green, and blue microscopic self-emitting LED chips to produce a brilliant picture.
 Basically, MicroLED transfers micrometer-scale LEDs into LED modules, resulting in what resembles wall tiles consisting of clusters of nearly microscopic lights.
 Mounted together as a uniform canvas and plugged in, they create a visual experience that’s truly a sight to behold.